 The Group leases cars for management and sales function.
 The average contract is 3 to 4 years.

-- Plant and machinery

-The Group also leases machinery and equipment such as forklifts used in factory.
+- Plant and machinery The Group also leases machinery and equipment such as forklifts used in factory.
+The average contract is 2 to 3 years.

 (ii) Right of use assets